MickinSahni/ink-and-toner-47/README.md

 ## Introduction

+What’s possible with Data.gov datasets?
+- “How many EVs were sold in Illinois last month?”
+- “What were the winning Powerball numbers in New York last year?”
+- “What progress have we made in reducing lead in public school drinking water?”

+But, Data.gov datasets aren’t created equally.

+So, how do we make data.gov more accessible for people and the AI tools they might use?

+Our answer–
-Improve query-dataset matching & 2.
-Develop a scale to measure the AI friendliness of Data.gov datasets
+1. Improve query-dataset matching and
+2. develop scale to measure the AI-friendliness of Data.gov datasets.

 ## Features

-In this section, you can describe the features your solution has.
+What does “AI-friendly” even mean?
+We tested sample datasets against GPT-4o, Command R+, etc. We developed a scale for how we assess this friendliness:
+Does the dataset have a data dictionary?
+Does the dataset have structured data?
+Does the dataset contain structured data?
+Is the dataset a link to an external site?

 ## Installation